 SSP's mission is to design, develop, produce, support, and ensure the safety of our Navy's sea-based strategic deterrent, the Trident II (D5) Strategic Weapons System (SWS).
-The men and women of SSP and our industry partners remain dedicated to supporting the mission of our Sailors on strategic deterrent patrol and our Marines, Sailors, and Coast Guardsmen who are standing the watch, ensuring the security of the weapons we are entrusted with by this nation.
+The men and women of SSP and our industry partners remain dedicated to supporting the mission of our Sailors on strategic deterrent patrol and our Marines, Sailors, and Coast Guardsmen who stand watch, ensuring the security of the weapons we are entrusted with by this nation.

 The Navy provides the most survivable leg of the U.S. nuclear triad with our ballistic missile submarines (SSBNs) and the Trident II (D5) SWS.
-A number of factors have contributed to an increased reliance on the sea-based leg of the triad.
-The 2010 Nuclear Posture Review reinforced the importance of SSBNs and the Submarine Launched Ballistic Missiles (SLBMs) they carry.
-SLBMs will comprise a significant majority of the nation's operationally deployed nuclear warheads, thus increasing the nation's reliance on the sea-based leg of the nuclear triad.
-The Chief of Naval Operations (CNO) and Vice Chief of Naval Operations have recently testified that the Navy's number one priority is to maintain a credible, modern, and survivable sea-based strategic deterrent.
-Maintaining our Nation's capability in this key mission area includes the proper funding of the OHIO Replacement Program - along with the propulsion and the SWS - it is "The Navy's #1 acquisition program."
+The 2010 Nuclear Posture Review reinforced the importance of SSBNs and the Submarine Launched Ballistic Missiles (SLBMs).
+Critically, SLBMs will comprise a significant majority of the nation's operationally deployed nuclear warheads.
+The Chief of Naval Operations (CNO) and Vice Chief of Naval Operations continue to reiterate the Navy's number one priority is to maintain a credible, modern, and survivable sea-based strategic deterrent.
+Maintaining our Nation's capability in this key mission area includes the proper funding of the OHIO Replacement Program - along with the propulsion and the SWS - as the "The Navy's #1 acquisitions programs."

 Ensuring sustainment of the sea-based strategic deterrent capability is a vital national requirement today and into the foreseeable future.
-Our PB-16 budget request provides required funding to support the program of record in fiscal year (FY) 2016 for the Trident II (D5) SWS.
-To sustain this capability, I am focusing on my top priorities: Nuclear Weapons Safety and Security; the Trident II (D5) SWS Life Extension Program;

-the OHIO Replacement Program; the Solid Rocket Motor (SRM) Industrial Base; the implementation of the Nuclear Enterprise Review recommendations; the newly codified Navy Nuclear Regulatory responsibility; and Collaboration with the Air Force.
+Our PB-17 budget request provides required funding to support the program of record in fiscal year (FY) 2017 for the Trident II (D5) SWS.
+To sustain this capability, I am focusing on my top priorities: Nuclear Weapons Safety and Security; the Trident II (D5) SWS Life Extension Program; the OHIO Replacement Program; the Solid Rocket Motor (SRM) Industrial Base; the implementation of the Nuclear Enterprise Review recommendations; the newly codified Navy Nuclear Weapons Regulatory responsibility; and collaboration with the Air Force.